 Digital transformation has created many breakthrough successes and efficiencies across the food and drink sector.
 The digital revolution is moving forward and hospitality operators are well aware that they need to get on board.
-This event will uncover how businesses, executive boards and leaders in events and hospitality are transforming their businesses from a digital perspective, to be ready for the future.
+If you missed the event you can read the review below.

 More than 150 hospitality leaders visited the “home of cricket” for the sell-out event at Marylebone Cricket Club, known most commonly as Lord’s.